-Sometime in the undesignated future, the city of Metropolis is divided in two social classes: the dominant class that lives on the surface, living comfortable lives and the worker class, who lives below the surface.
-The worker class is ruled by Maria, who only wants to find a middle ground between the workers and the rich, comparing them to hands and head, stating that they would need a heart between the two to survive.
+Sometime in the undesignated future, the city of Metropolis is divided into two social classes: the dominant class that lives on the surface, living comfortable lives, and the worker class, who lives below the surface.
+The worker class is ruled by Maria, who only wants to find a middle ground between the workers and the rich, comparing them to hands and a head, stating that they would need a heart between the two to survive.
 Enter Freder Fredersen, the son of the Lord of Metropolis Johhan Fredersen.
 Eventually, the two fall in love with each other.
 Meanwhile, Johhan decides that the workers no longer have a place in his society and creates a robot pretending to be Maria to spark a revolution to eradicate the worker class.

 Still with me?
 Well, the plot had no problem charming me with its eerie spell.
 The plot may defy logic, but it is also suspiciously easy to follow as this discontinuity is a major strength of Metropolis.
 What makes this movie more than just an enjoyable film, is its theme of how humanity can be swallowed by its work and technology, missing out on the increasingly massive gap between them and happy life.
 It is a theme that can spark feelings of hope from its despair and a sense of rebellion, which can be poetic in its own way.
 What strikes me the most is how young the story of Metropolis is, despite being over ninety years old.
 It is so full of invention and thrill, yet somehow remains mentally fifteen years old, and that is beautiful, to say the least.